Featured image of post Lightweight Docker in WSL without Docker Desktop

 Installing Docker Engine on WSL Link to this section

-To install Docker Engine in WSL, first we follow the official docs for the distro we are using.
-I use Ubuntu, so I’ll give instructions for it in this post, but for other distros, click here.
+To install Docker Engine in WSL, first follow the official docs for your distro.
+I use Ubuntu, so I’ll give instructions for it in this post.
+For other distros, click here.

 We need to add the docker repository to apt’s sources and install its components (Docker Engine, Docker CLI, Containerd, BuildX and Docker Compose):